diaspora/north-star/_docs/production_setup.md

 6. `./bin/puma -e production`

 Note: north-star will try to connect to redis on `redis://localhost:6379/11` per default, which can be changed using the `REDIS_URL` environment variable.

+## Nginx setup

+`_docs/configs/nginx-example.com` holds an example of the production nginx configuration.
+This needs to be extended for SSL, asset compression, etc, but gives a starting point for mapping the subdomains.